talha-01/kubernetes-projects/002-flask-app-cluster/readme.md

 ```bash
 kubectl apply -f roman-app-service.yaml
 ```
-Check your pod and service if both are running.
+You can use the commands below on the master node to check your pod and service if both are running.
 ```bash
 kubectl get nodes
 kubectl get services